-- i) Increasing the range of Welsh medium childcare and early years providers in the county. - ii) Increasing number of pupils receiving education through the medium of Welsh at both primary and secondary phase. - iii) Encouraging people to learn, speak and use the Welsh language in the county through developing and trialling new initiatives with our partners in further and higher education and the voluntary sector. - iv) Developing a sense of value, pride and positive attitude amongst both Welsh speakers and non- Welsh speakers by raising the visibility and prominence of the Welsh language in the county. - v) Encouraging local businesses, voluntary sector and Council partners to develop bilingual services and increase opportunities to use Welsh by promoting the importance of Welsh to them. - vi) Ensuring Council contractors comply with the Welsh Language Standards through the procurement process. - vii) Strengthening the position of the Welsh language by undertaking assessments to identify the impact on the Welsh language and Welsh speakers when we develop new Council policies or revise existing policies or making decisions. - viii) Increasing the use of Welsh in services and within the workplace through implementing the Mwy na Geiriau Framework and Flintshire County Council Welsh in the Workplace Policy. - ix) Maximising opportunities to promote Welsh language through the Local Development Plan
+- i) Increase the range of Welsh medium childcare and early years providers in the county. - ii) Increase number of pupils receiving education through the medium of Welsh at both primary and secondary phase. - iii) Work with our partners in further and higher education and the voluntary sector to develop new initiatives to encourage people to learn, speak and use the Welsh language in the county. - iv) Raise the visibility and prominence of the Welsh language in the county, to develop a sense of value, pride and positive attitude amongst both Welsh speakers and non-Welsh speakers. - v) Promote the importance of Welsh to local businesses, voluntary sector and Council partners and encourage them to develop bilingual services and increase opportunities to use Welsh. - vi) Ensure Council contractors comply with the Welsh Language Standards - vii) Undertake assessments to identify the impact on the Welsh language and Welsh speakers when we develop new Council policies or revise existing policies or making decisions. - viii) Implement the Mwy na Geiriau Framework and Flintshire County Council Welsh in the Workplace Policy. - ix) Maximise opportunities to promote Welsh language through the Local Development Plan.